Murder of Girly Chew Hossencofft: Trial

 In January 2002, in an effort to avoid the death penalty, Diazien Hossencofft pleaded guilty to the murder of his wife.
 In exchange for his plea bargain, he was sentenced to life in prison plus 61 years to be served in Wyoming State Penitentiary.

 Linda Henning's murder trial began in September 2002, more than three years after Girly Chew's disappearance.
 The trial was later televised on CourtTV.
 She was the first woman in New Mexico history to face capital punishment.
 Linda's friends believed that she had been brainwashed and drugged by Diazien.
 Onlookers noted Linda's strange actions as forensic investigators testified for the prosecution.

 During the trial, Linda Henning's attorneys Gary Mitchell and Monica Baca called Diazien Hossencofft to testify in Linda's defense.
 On the stand, he proclaimed that he had masterminded the murder of his wife and that Linda Henning was completely innocent.
-He claimed that a man named Bill Miller was Girly Chew's true killer, and not Linda Henning as the prosecutors had theorized.
-Bill Miller had been charged in the investigation, but only with five counts of tampering with evidence.
-Regarding Linda's blood found in Girly's apartment, Diazien had claimed that he planted her blood there.
-Even though Diazien testified that he planted Linda's blood in an effort to confuse investigators, Linda's attorney believed that Diazien meant to frame Linda for the crime.
+He claimed that a man named Bill Miller was Girly Chew's true killer, and not Linda Henning as prosecutors had theorized.
+Bill Miller was charged in the investigation but only with five counts of tampering with evidence.

+Regarding Linda Henning's blood found in Girly's apartment, Diazien had claimed that he planted her blood there.
+Although Diazien testified that he planted Henning's blood in an effort to confuse investigators, Henning's attorney claimed Diazien meant to frame Henning for the crime.